Outdoor test bench at the Bern University of Applied Sciences, Biel

 2018

-The Construction
+The Construction Method

-The challenges
+The Challenges

 Construction data

-• Screw foundations 4 pieces
+• Screw piles: 4 pieces

-• Stone blocks 36 pieces or 12 tons
+• Stone blocks: 36 pieces or 12 tons

 Timber construction

-3054 Schüpfen
+Stuberholz 3054 Schüpfen

 Construction management

-Bern University of Applied Sciences AHB
+Bern University of Applied Sciences AHB 2500 Biel

 CLT: Schilliger Holz AG, 6403 Küssnacht

-Adhesive: Henkel & Cie AG, 4133 Pratteln, Switzerland
+Adhesive: Henkel & Cie AG, 4133 Pratteln

 Screw foundations: Krinner GmbH, 3272 Walperswil